Dr. Joshua Reece

 Formally: I am an evolutionary biologist who also works in conservation biology.
 Students in my lab work on a wide range of projects, but they typically work on either molecular phylogenetics, comparative phylogenetic methods, or conservation planning in the context of climate change.

-I am a first year graduate student here at Fresno State!
-My background and interests involve studying the population genetics of mammals, and using phylogenetics to predict how future land use change will effect species of special concern in the next century.
+Chris graduated from CSU Fresno with his Master’s degree in biology in Spring 2018!
+His background and interests involved studying the population genetics of mammals and using phylogenetics to predict how future land-use change will affect species of special concern in the next century.

 Amber graduated in Spring 2019 with a BS in Biology.
 She is interested in environmental conservation.
 In the lab, Amber worked on analyzing bat acoustic data from Yosemite National Park to determine where and why certain species are more prominent.
 She loves art, photography, and the outdoors.
 In the future, Amber hopes to have a career working with endangered animal species.